RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
-Switching over to Client-1's VM, we will now link client-1's machine to our domain controller.
-To do this, right click the start menu and click "System" -> Rename this PC (advanced) -> Click change under the Computer Name tab" -> enter domain name under "Member of" with the domain bubble checked.
+Switching over to Client-1's VM, we will now link Client-1's machine to our domain controller.
+To do this, right-click the Start menu and click "System" -> Rename this PC (advanced) -> Click Change under the Computer Name tab -> enter the domain name under "Member of" with the domain bubble checked.
 Once prompted for admin credentials, we will enter the credentials for an Admin created in our domain controller.
 </p>
 <br />